Merck sales soar but 3Q profit dips on higher spending

 Big jumps in sales of Merck’s top two blockbuster drugs drove revenue up 15%, but higher spending across the board pushed profits down 3% in the third quarter.
 Merck still easily beat Wall Street forecasts and boosted its forecast for the year.

-The quarter were dominated again by advanced cancer drug Keytruda, with sales soaring 62% to $3.07 billion, more than a quarter of Merck’s $11.1 billion in revenue from prescription medicines.
+The quarter was dominated again by advanced cancer drug Keytruda, with sales soaring 62% to $3.07 billion, more than a quarter of Merck’s $11.1 billion in revenue from prescription medicines.
 Sales of its Gardasil vaccine, for preventing a sexually transmitted, cancer-causing virus, climbed 26%, to $1.32 billion.

-The maker of Januvia Type 2 diabetes pills and vaccines on Tuesday reported revenue of $12.4 billion, including $1.12 billion in sales of veterinary medicines.
+The maker of Januvia Type 2 diabetes pills and vaccines on Tuesday reported total revenue of $12.4 billion, including $1.12 billion in sales of veterinary medicines.

 The Kenilworth, New Jersey, company posted net income of $1.9 billion, or 74 cents per share, up from $1.95 billion, or 73 cents per share, a year earlier.

 Excluding non-recurring items and restructuring costs, earnings came to $3.87 billion, or $1.51 per share.
-That easily topped the per-share estimates of $1.25 from industry analysts, according to a poll by Zacks Investment Research.
+That easily topped the per-share estimates of $1.25 from industry analysts.

 Merck narrowed and raised its per-share 2019 profit forecast to between $5.12 and $5.17, up from its July forecast of $3.78 to $3.88.
 It also narrowed and raised its full-year forecast for sales to a range of between $46.5 billion and $47 billion, up from between $45.2 billion and $46.2 billion.